I want to open the app “qdirstat” via http(s)://qdirstat.fritz.box by exposing local.

 You will also need to configure your DNS to redirect all subdomains *.fritz.box or at least qdirstat.fritz.box to your runtipi instance.

+This configuration will depend on your DNS server.
 I believe this is where you should be lookin for.

 If you have more details to share, I will try to add more precision.